uwsampl/SparseTIR/docs/tutorials/sparseconv.rst

 Weight Sparsity
 ---------------

-Sparse convolution with weight sparsity was proposed in paper `Faster CNNs with Direct Sparse Convolutions and Guided Prunning <https://arxiv.org/pdf/1608.01409.pdf>`_, where they store the :math:`W` in formula `eq:sp-conv`_ as a sparse matrix.
+Sparse convolution with weight sparsity was proposed in paper `Faster CNNs with Direct Sparse Convolutions and Guided Prunning <https://arxiv.org/pdf/1608.01409.pdf>`_, where they store the :math:`W` in formula :ref:`eq:sp-conv` as a sparse matrix.

 Activation Sparsity
 -------------------